massivetexts/compare-tools/workflow.md

 - Input representation 2: Full-books.
 This is mainly for high-level comparisons.
 - Input representation 3: Page-level.
 This is *not* pre-computed for scaling reasons.

 Currently, chunk-based vector representations over GloVe and PySRP are computed with [hathi-test-dataset/vectorization.py](https://github.com/massivetexts/hathi-test-dataset/blob/master/vectorization.py).
+You can also use `--no-srp` or `--no-glove` to exclude one of the vector representations.
+SRP is faster but requires larger vectors (default is 640-dims vs. 300), while GloVe is smaller and has had slightly better results in the places we've tested it.
-This script can be parallelized, in which case you'll want to use [concatenate-vector_files.py](scripts/concatenate-vector_files.py), ideally with the
+This script can be parallelized, in which case you'll want to use [concatenate-vector_files.py](scripts/concatenate-vector_files.py) to patch together the output files, ideally with the
 --build-cache argument.

 ## Step 2: Building an MTAnnoy Index